 - Granny Smith 16 grams of net carbs

 - Gala and Red Delicious: 18 grams of net carbs

 Creamy Pork & Apples Skillet Dinner Recipe

-This dish would be good over egg noodles or rice however we ate it as is with some quinoa and broccoli.
+This dish would be good over egg noodles or rice however I ate it as is and my family ate it with some quinoa and broccoli.
 It was a delicious, hearty meal.
 I hope you like this pork and apples skillet dinner.
 It’s a good way to use all those wonderful apples that are in season this time of year.

 The nutrition for one serving using Granny Smith apples is:

 288 cals / 19.2g fat /5.6g carbs / 1g fiber / 20.1g protein = 4.6g net carbs